Base yourself in the heart of London – three of our four campuses are based in London’s West End with the other based in Harrow.

 Generous occupational pension scheme

 You will automatically become an active member of an occupational pension scheme from the start date of your employment.
 The University operates three pension schemes.
-The Teachers Pension Scheme (for Teaching Staff), Local Government Pension Scheme (for Professional Services Staff) and University Superannuation scheme USS (For existing members only).
+The Teachers Pension Scheme (for Teaching colleagues), Local Government Pension Scheme (for Professional Services colleagues) and University Superannuation scheme USS (For existing members only).

 Incremental progression and cost of living